Illinois County judge orders watchdog publication not to publish school records released by lawyer

 The lawsuit and files pertained to a 2017 BGA and Chicago Sun-Times investigation which revealed that a 14-year-old boy with autism was permitted to enter a school pool with neither direct supervision nor a life vest.
 They reported that the boy drowned within minutes.

 When BGA refused to return the released files, CPS attorney Mara Warman asked Circuit Court Judge Peter Flynn during a hearing on Feb.
 4 to “claw back” the records.
 Flynn ruled in their favor, ordering that BGA delay publishing the records until at least Feb.
-20. Following an emergency order from BGA to vacate that order, Flynn reaffirmed his ruling on Feb 6.
+20. Following an emergency request from BGA to vacate that order, Flynn reaffirmed his ruling on Feb 6.

 “Just hold your horses,” Flynn said during the second hearing, BGA reported.
 “There is no emergency here in any meaningful way… I don’t think it’s a prior restraint.
 I think it’s efficient management of a case.”